johndreamfuture/git-lab/README.md

 ### Important commands:
- `git checkout dev` —— switch to the dev branch
+ `git checkout dev` — switch to the dev branch

- `git pull origin dev` ——— get the changes from the `dev` `git checkout yourname-dev` ———— to switch your branch `git merge dev` ———- to merge dev changes into your branch
+ `git pull origin dev` — get the changes from the `dev`

+ `git checkout yourname-dev` — to switch your branch

+ `git merge dev` — to merge dev changes into your branch

- Delete your remaining local branches `git branch -d yourname-branch` [-d or -D ?](https://koukia.ca/delete-a-local-and-a-remote-git-branch-61df0b10d323)
+ `git branch -d yourname-branch` [-d or -D ?](https://koukia.ca/delete-a-local-and-a-remote-git-branch-61df0b10d323) — Delete your remaining local branches

- Delete the remote branches `git push origin --delete remote-branch`
+ `git push origin --delete remote-branch` — Delete the remote branches

  `git log --oneline --decorate --graph --all` to see the history of what we just did.

 You can read more at Github Help - [Administering a Repository](https://help.github.com/en/github/administering-a-repository)